 The ethos of Mott MacDonald places huge importance on ethics, integrity and sustainability – something that each of us have a responsibility for.
 The company successfully mixes these traditional values with a drive to stay ahead of the competition by embracing new technologies and driving best practice in the industry.

-What support have you had whilst working towards your chartership?
+What support have you had while working towards your chartership?

-When I joined the business, it surprised me how enthusiastic senior colleagues are to share their knowledge and expertise with younger members of the team.
+When I joined the business, it surprised me how enthusiastic more experienced colleagues are to share their knowledge.
 My line management are always active in opening up doors I need to gain the required experience for my chartership.
 This has included changes in location, getting the right mix of project experiences and providing funding for training courses.